divnix/digga/doc/api-reference-nixos.md

 ## nixos.hostDefaults.exportedModules
-modules to include in all hosts and export to nixosModules output
+Modules to include and export to the nixosModules flake output.

 *_Type_*:
-list of valid modules or anything convertible to it or path convertible to it
+list of Valid modules or anything convertible to it or path convertible to it

 *_Default_*